wowofbob/yesod-util/README.md

 ## Short example.

 Suppose you want to write a handler which creates a note on server.
-The note might be saved in file system or database, but it's not the point.
+The note might be saved in file system or database.
 Our handler will expect a json object as an argument of form:

 ```json
 { name     : "name-of-note"